EterNomm/NetGameDocs/README.md

 # NetGameDocs
-Lists of useful documentation for creating a multiplayer game
+Lists of useful documentation for creating a multiplayer game You can find all the links at the very bottom part

 ## Why i created this
 Well, multiplayer is hard to create, ngl.
 Thats why i created this repo to help anybody who wants to make a networked game